 Our board of directors has approved stock ownership guidelines for our non-employee directors.
 Pursuant to the guidelines, each non-employee director on June 30, 2011 is expected to accumulate and hold a number of shares of our common stock equal to the lesser of (i) \$180,000 in value or (ii) 13,709 shares and to maintain this minimum amount of stock ownership during the director's tenure on the board of directors.
-Existing non-employee directors are expected to achieve the applicable level of ownership by June 30, 2015.
+Existing non-employee directors who were non-employee directors on June 30, 2011 were expected to achieve the applicable level of ownership by June 30, 2015.